-Learning points How to write clear, jargon-free, accurate records that can reliably be used for decision making and court work and read by service users.
+Learning points How to write clear, accurate records that can be read by service users, inform other professionals and are fit for purpose for care proceedings, supervision discussions and audits.
 Ways to record the wishes, feelings and views of children and their families, including how to co-produce records.
-Ideas for reflecting on and practising writing effective records that distinguish between […]
+Practise writing effective records that distinguish between […]

 If you are directly quoting the author's own words from this document you must acknowledge that they are not your own words by putting them within quotes marks, reference the source in the text and then provide the full reference at the end of the document.
 For example: